jcostom/guides/librenms-homelab/README.md

 $ docker stop nginx
 ```

 Next, pop on over to `/var/docks/nginx` and make some changes.
 We'll start with creating some Diffie-Hellman Key Exchange parameters.
-[Here's a better explanation](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters) that I'd write about what it's for.
+[Here's a better explanation](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters) than I'd write about what it's for.

 ```
 $ openssl dhparam -out /var/docks/nginx/keys/dhparam.pem 2048